You are here

-If a faculty member decides to take action and impose a sanction that affects a student’s grade, the violation must be reported to the UMD Office of Student and Community Standards responsible for investigating and adjudicating incidents of scholastic dishonesty.
+If a faculty member decides to take action and impose a sanction that affects a student’s grade, the violation must be reported to the UMD Office of Student Conduct and Conflict Resolution, which is responsible for investigating and adjudicating incidents of scholastic dishonesty.

 I. Administer student evaluation according to UMD procedures

 Instructors are required to administer summative student evaluations in their courses according to UMD Procedures.

 J. Adhere to the UMD Policy on Final Examinations

 A. Promote a respectful teaching and learning environment.